 There's no formula designed to ensure online business success.
 On fact, most online businesses succeed or fail by the same principles as offline businesses.
 The quality of the product or service is the most important of all, followed by your ability to forge and maintain excellent relationships with employees, business partners and customers [source: Holloway].

-For more information about the Internet and social networking, take a look at the links on the next page.
+For more information about the Internet and social networking, take a look at the links below.